A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 The third diagram is consistent with the Standard Model equivalent and so once again does not contribute to $m_{\ell_i}$.

 Finally, there are two more diagrams from the scalar boson sector to consider.
 Moving a single scalar boson vertex onto the photon loop is prohibited as the diagram as a whole does not then leave the preon triplet unchanged (one preon gets replaced by an antipreon), but moving both vertices onto the loop is admissible.
-This results in the diagrams shown in \fref{fig:photonloops}(iii), of which only the second is anticipated to be non-vanishing by the arguments of \inrcite{\sref{QGsec:vecbosonmasses}}{pfeifer2020_R18}.
-This loop contributes to the mass of the loop photon (which vanishes by gauge), but also affects the fermion propagator to which it contributes a correction with weight $\alpha/(2\pi)$ to the scalar boson term, combining with the above factor~\eref{eq:scalbosfacpt1} to yield a correction of
+This results in the diagrams shown in \fref{fig:photonloops}(iii).
+However, these loops contribute to the mass of the loop photon (which vanishes by gauge), and thus will necessarily cancel with other terms in which the loop photon couples to the background fields.
+They may therefore be disregarded.
+The net expression for lepton mass thus far derived is therefore

+where ``$\ldots$'' represents massive loop corrections of order $\alpha$ which are derived starting in \sref{sec:f_gluonloopcorrs}.

+For a further amendment to this expression, also note that the extra photon making up the loop may potentially comprise some of the same preons as are involved in interactions elsewhere within the local correlation region, with effect on the FSF symmetry factors associated with the loop photon vertices.
+The resulting corrections comprise both massless and massive terms.
+All relevant boson masses are of comparable magnitude, $m_c^2\sim m_W^2\sim m_Z^2\sim m_\bmh^2$, and gluon terms will be seen to outweigh weak sector terms, therefore write the leading elements of each term correcting $m_{e_i}$ as $\ILO{\alpha{N_0}^{-1}}$ and $\ILOO{\alpha{N_0}^{-1}m_{e_i}^2/(m_c^*)^2}$ respectively.
+Neither of these corrections have counterparts in the Standard Model.
+It is convenient to insert them into the final bracket of the above expression,